theotherhermes/algorithms_1/readme.md

-Grokking Algorithms by Aditya Bhargava
+Grokking Algorithms by Aditya Bhargava and Sorting algorithms.